SahibKazimli/public-RAG-assistant/README.md

 The goal of this project is to hone my skills and gain more knowledge by building tools.
-I will be building a RAG agent with an LLM to help me (and possibly others) with revising their (probably chaotic) notes.
+I will be building a RAG agent with an LLM to help me (and possibly others) with revising their chaotic notes.

 The tech stack consists of purely Python.
 The following libraries will be used: